Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

 sudo docker run hello-world
 ```

 **Remark**: On linux, you might further need to define a rootless context (if files are locked/secured when the codes are computed with sudo).
-Please refer to the guide of the (official website)[https://docs.docker.com/engine/security/rootless/].
+Please refer to the guide of the [official website](https://docs.docker.com/engine/security/rootless/).

 #### Manage Docker as a non-root user:
 Create the docker group.